D-Ankita/Todo-mongodb-express-backend/README.md

 # To Do List Backend

 ## Problem Statement:
 Create an express api for creating a to do application.
-The application provides end points for the following CRUD operation
+The application provides end points for the following CRUD operation in TYPESCRIPT
 1. Create a task
 2. Read all tasks
 3. Read a single task based on a taskId sent in a route parameter